emqx/emqx-docs/en_US/cluster-linking/quick-start.md

 Last point is crucial.
 Cluster Linking requires both `cluster-us-east` MQTT listener to be reachable from the `cluster-eu-west` network, and vice versa, otherwise the link will not be fully operational.
 While not strictly necessary, it is strongly recommended to put those MQTT listeners behind a load balancer, to ensure even distribution of Cluster Linking protocol traffic.

-For simplicity, suppose also that the clusters will talk to each other over a VPN or similar mechanism, essentially taking care of most of the security concerns, thus simplifying the cluster configuration.
+For simplicity, suppose also that the clusters will talk to each other over a VPN or similar mechanism, essentially taking care of most of the security concerns, thus simplifying all our example configurations.
+If you are going to use the public internet in your setup, make sure to secure the communication between the clusters using [TLS][1], and strict [TLS or MQTT client authentication][2].

+[1]: ./configuration.md
+[2]: ../access-control/authn/authn.md

 ## Spin up first cluster